stalepig/deep-mucosal-imaging/Reference.md

 ## Typical Use
 Clone counter is good for counting the number of colonic crypts that are thought to have originated from a single crypt (clonal succession).
 Each crypt is marked by the multi-point picker, and once you have finished marking the entire clone, you click the "Finalize clone" button to advance to marking the crypts of the next clone.

 ---
+# Combine image sequence
+Simplifies combining the output of stitching into a multichannel image for easy viewing.

+## Requirements
+* A directory of images where each image represents the stitched z-plane of a single color channel.
+This image sequence is the typical output of the "Stitch_wrapper" plugin, which wraps Stephan Preibisch wounderful Fourier stitching plugin for simplicity.

+## Returns
+* All the images in the image sequence directory are imported and sorted based on the number of channels.
+* The user provides a file prefix title and a directory where the merged TIFF files can be saved.

+## Typical Use
+After stitching the downsampled DMI image tiles, the image sequence has to be combined into a merged TIFF file to simplify exploration of the image over the various z-planes and color channels.

+---
 # Copy scale info